cosmos/interchain-security/docs/docs/adrs/adr-014-epochs.md

 - Additional logic on the provider side as valset changes need to be accumulated.
 - The changes might impact the key-assignment logic so special care is needed to avoid introducing bugs.
+- Increase the delay in the propagation of validator set changes (but for reasonable epoch lengths on the order of ~hours or less, this is unlikely to be significant).
 ### Neutral

 N/A